2024 Strawberry Picking Near Chicago: Where to U-Pick with Map and Tips

 Facebook

-• Strawberry U-Pick is now open.
+• Strawberry U-Pick is now open for 2024.

 • Please check their Facebook page for daily updates.